Moh254/moreen-portfolio/README.md

 ## About Me

-I am a Data Analyst with a BSc in Mathematics (Second Class Honour – Upper Division, University of Nairobi) and hands-on experience in banking and financial analytics.
-I currently work as a Direct Sales Representative at HF Group, where I interact with clients daily and gain firsthand insight into customer behaviour, financial products, and operational risk.
+I am a Data Analyst with a BSc in Mathematics (Second Class Honour, Upper Division, University of Nairobi) and a genuine curiosity for what numbers reveal about people and businesses.
+My background includes hands-on experience in the banking sector, where daily interaction with clients and internal processes gave me firsthand insight into customer behaviour, operational inefficiencies, and the real-world gaps that good data can close.

+That combination, a strong mathematical foundation and exposure to how businesses actually run, shapes how I approach analytics: not just building dashboards and models, but solving problems people feel every day.

-This portfolio contains **6 end-to-end banking analytics projects** across 4 tools — SQL, Excel, Power BI, and Python — all focused on the banking and financial services domain.
+This portfolio contains 6 end-to-end analytics projects across 4 tools: SQL, Excel, Power BI, and Python, spanning fraud detection, credit risk, customer attrition, and business decision-making.

 ---